SamBarcoM/FinalProject/README.md

 >(decipher-document "c_mails.txt" "mails.txt" 2 "hill")
 ```

+## Examples

+c_mail was ciphered with n = 7 and key "This is our master key and idgad bla purple color toyota"

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.